Programme Grants for Applied Research - Guidance for Stage 1 applications

 Applicants should be aware of ongoing research in this area and comment on any other research which might be deemed to overlap with the contents of the proposal.
 In particular, applicants are advised to use both PubMed Central and Europe PubMed Central for recent material on the topic area they are applying for.
 All applicants must also include reference to relevant on-going studies, e.g. from trial registries.

-Further information can be found in our Adding Value in Research pages.
+For further information please read about our Adding Value in Research model.

 This section should be used to indicate the overarching aims/objectives of the research, outlining the key